ANaaim/Reflexion_data_marker_less/description_metada.md

 | frame_per_second  | int  | 30                     |          |

 #### description of the metadata
-- __methode_name__ : Name of the method used to detect the keypoints.
+- **methode_name** : Name of the method used to detect the keypoints.
 It can be 'OpenPose', 'AlphaPose', 'PoseNet', 'RTMpose2D' or any other method used.
-- __method_parameters__ : A dictionary of parameters used to obtain the 2D keypoints.
+- **method_parameters** : A dictionary of parameters used to obtain the 2D keypoints.
 These parameters are specific to the method used and will be difficult to define a common structure.
 Some examples:
   - threshold: float 0.5 : threshold used to filter the keypoints.
   - bbox: bool True : if the method used detect the bbox or not.
-- __bbox__ : If the method used detect the bbox or not.
-If True, we should have a metadata for the bbox in the HDF5 file.
+- **bbox** : If the method used detect the bbox or not.
-- __keypoints_indice__ : A dictionary of indices to name (or the opposite) to have the name of the keypoints in the array in the HDF5 file.
+- **keypoints_indice** : A dictionary of indices to name (or the opposite) to have the name of the keypoints in the array in the HDF5 file.
-- __frame_per_second__ : The frame rate of the processed point (can be different from the original video).
+- **frame_per_second** : The frame rate of the processed point (can be different from the original video).
--

 ### Metadata video
 Probably all the former metada field from the 01_data_video should be integrated into the HDF5 file here under the 'video' group.
-['video']
-cf metadata video.

 ### Metadata data_set
 Do we want here to know the name of the subject,session and trial ==> yes, but should only be for the subject name an ID of the subjects.(Any information about the subject should be in a separated file).
 Could look like this: